Dead Man's Bluff: Plot

-Stepan learned about Mikhalych's plan for the exchange from the piece of paper in the Executioner's pocket and hired Koron to intercept Sergei and Simon.
-Shortly after, Stepan also hires another bandit, a longtime enemy of his nicknamed "Mozg", to kill Koron's gang after the job and deliver the money.
+Stepan learned about Mikhalych's plan for the exchange from the piece of paper in the Hangman's pocket and hired Koron to intercept Sergei and Simon.
+Shortly after, Stepan also hires another bandit, a longtime enemy of his nicknamed "Brain", to eliminate Koron's gang after the job and deliver the money.
 Koron's gang ambushes Sergei and Simon after the exchange and take the suitcase from them, thinking that it is full of money.
 By the time Simon and Sergei come to Mikhalych, he orders them to find Stepan, discover where the drugs were taken, and then kill him.
 The duo arrive to Stepan's apartment and torture him.
 Stepan confesses that he was behind the ambush and tells them where to find Koron and the heroin, after which Simon kills Stepan.
+Together with Sergey, they conclude that he was the one who killed the Hangman.

-Sergei and Simon go to Koron's apartment, but only find Baklazhan there, who they promptly tie up.
-Sergei begins to search the apartment for the heroin.
-Before Baklazhan's associates return, Mozg enters the apartment with his henchmen.
-Simon and Sergei kill them but leave Mozg alive, who they also tie up.

-Mozg begins to threaten and swear at the duo and Sergei kills him with a sudden shot to the temple.
-Soon after, Koron and Bala return to the apartment and are held up at gunpoint by Sergei and Simon.
-Koron gives up the location of the heroin and Sergei invites each of Koron's gang to play a round of Russian Roulette, which he calls "Zhmurki" ("blind man's buff").
+Sergei and Simon go to Koron's apartment but only find Eggplant there, whom they tie up.
+Sergei searches for the heroin but finds a bag in the closet with guns and three balaclava masks, proving they're at the right place.
+Before Eggplant's associates return, Brain enters the apartment with his henchmen.
+Simon and Sergei kill them but leave Brain alive, whom they also tie up.
+He starts making completely inappropriate threats and swearing.
+Sergei gets tired of it and kills Brain with a shot to the temple, splattering the tied-up Eggplant with blood and brains.
+Right after Brain is killed, Koron and Bala return to the apartment and are held up at gunpoint by Sergei and Simon.
+Koron gives up the location of the heroin, and Sergei invites each of Koron's gang to play a round of Russian Roulette, which he calls "Zhmurki" ("blind man's buff").
 Koron and Bala both die playing.

-Meanwhile, Baklazhan has freed himself from the ropes and has gotten a hold of a gun.
+Meanwhile, the wounded Eggplant has freed himself from the ropes and has gotten a hold of a gun.
 He shoots Sergei, wounding him in the stomach, and is then killed by Simon.

-As Sergei lays bleeding on the couch, Simon calls a friend, a punk named Lyoshik, who is a medical student.
-After Lyoshik extracts the bullet from Sergei, the duo leaves the apartment.
-Sitting in the car, they recall their conversation with Kaban, and decide to flee to Moscow and stop working for Mikhalych.
+As Sergei lies bleeding on the couch, Simon calls a friend, a punk named Leshik, who is a medical student.
+After Leshik extracts the bullet from Sergei, the duo left the apartment.
+Sitting in the car, they recall their conversation with Boar, and decide to flee to Moscow and stop working for Mikhalych.
 They take the heroin with them, using it as their "start-up capital".

 The film then flashes forward to 2005.
-Sergei is now a State Duma deputy and Simon is his assistant.
-Together, they own a securities trading firm.
+Sergei is now a State Duma deputy, and Simon is his assistant.
+Together, they own a securities trading business.
 Mikhalych now works for them as a security guard, and his son Vladik works for the duo as an errand boy.
-Simon states that living in Russia, compared to the 1990s, has become more difficult.
+Simon states that living in today's Russia, compared to the 1990s, has become more difficult.